jaredaritter/restaurant-homepage/README.md

 # Restaurant Homepage
 * Homepage, Menu, and Contact pages
-* Most content currently boilerplate
+* Content currently boilerplate

 ## Project Details
-* Focused use of modules and javascript to implement page changes instead of links
+* Focus: Use of modules and javascript to implement page changes instead of links
+* Practical example in seperation of concerns and single responsibility through modules
+* [NPM](https://www.npmjs.com/) and [Webpack](https://webpack.js.org/) used to simplify workflow and learn basic dev tools

 ## To Do and Thoughts
 * Flesh out:
     * Styling
     * Menu options with images
     * contact page

+## Future Learning:
-* Currently making poor/limited use of returns and could use more information on proper module construction/technique
+    * Currently bias towards using functions for secondary effects with limited direct use of returns.
+Could use more information on proper module construction/technique
-    * Take a look at my modules and other student's projects for ideas on how to improve use of public functions and returns
+    * Take a look at my modules and other student's projects for ideas on how to improve organization, use of public functions, and function returns after working a few sections ahead